jpbulman/Kajam/Storyboards/README.txt

 16. Once the organizer wants to make changes, they must enter their secret code.
 Once they do that, the set button (#10) will be clickable and they will be able to modify the schedule.

+17. These left and right arrows, when clicked, will go either to the previous week (left), or advance to the next week (right).

 --------------------
 sysAdminMarkedUp.pdf
 --------------------